Josko/ccbot/readme.txt

 - Using init. lists in constructors for better startup/!restart performance
 - Removed some unecessary variables
 - Overall better performance
+- Fixed a bug found in the !ban command

 Version 1.01 ( 03.10.2010. )